 Most extraordinary to me is the Auschwitz shower curtain.
 It’s not a Gas Chamber shower curtain, but pretty close.
 The e-commerce photograph unwittingly veers from the surreal to the too real when you notice that the legs of the frame holding up the shower curtain visually align with the tracks, extending them from the image into the world beneath your feet.

 Fine Art America takes product visualization seriously.
 Not only do you get a too-true-to-life picture of the shower curtain, there is a virtual reality-esque 3D effect in which you can grab the image and spin it in any direction you want.
-What would it be like stand inside your own private shower cabin memorial to the asphyxiated, starved, diseased, electrocuted, bludgeoned, experimented-upon anonymous dead of Auschwitz?
+What would it be like to stand inside your own private shower cabin memorial to the asphyxiated, starved, diseased, electrocuted, bludgeoned, experimented-upon anonymous dead of Auschwitz?
 You can almost know.

 Chris Fletcher isn’t your only source for Auschwitz merchandise.
 On a website called Redbubble, there are dozens upon dozens of Auschwitz items for sale––mugs, tote bags, and pillows seem especially popular.